 Making an Appointment

-For Students: Drop into the counselling area at the start of the day (between 8.00 and 8.45) to make an appointment with a counsellor of your choice.
+For Students: Visit the counselling area at the start of the day (between 8am and 8.45am) to make an appointment with the counsellor.
 An appointment box with slips is located on or next to the counsellors’ office door.
-You are also welcome to email the counsellors’ directly.
+You are also welcome to email the counsellor directly.

-For Parents: Feel free to send through an email or phone on the counsellors’ direct extension.
+For Parents: Please feel free to send through an email or phone on the counsellors’ direct extension.

 Senior Peer Support Leaders in Junior Homerooms